oliverbarnes/oliverbarnes.github.io/index.md

 Previously, for a couple of years I worked on an [open source Liquid Democracy API](https://github.com/liquidvotingio/api) for digital decision-making platforms.

-And previous to that, I was consultant for [simplabs](https://simplabs.com/) for a few years.
+And previous to that, I was a consultant for [simplabs](https://simplabs.com/) for a few years.
 Please see my [Linkedin profile](https://www.linkedin.com/in/oliverbarnes/) for more on my experience.

 Specialties:
 - API development